kadhirash/kadhirash/README.md

 # Hello World! 👋🏽
-My name is Kadhirash Sivakumar and I am a recent Computer Science graduate from University of California, Riverside.
+My name is Kadhirash Sivakumar and I am a recent Computer Science graduate from University of California, Riverside and am pursuing a network programming degree from De Anza.
 I love working on projects and applications where I can see it have a positive impact in people.
-Currently I am a Software Engineer Intern at Trelliss, a startup company focused on bettering one's mental health.
+I am a former Software Engineer Intern at Trelliss, a startup company focused on bettering one's mental health.

 ## Blurb about me